wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 * description: Set to true if you want to use the strict search mode.
 * default: `false`

+### filterData

+* type: Object
+* description: Used to set default values for the `select` filterControl.
+Use this way:(in the document head)`var filterDefaults = {somekey: 'somevalue'}` (in the column th definition)`data-filter-data='var:filterDefaults'`.
+In order for the server to make only one call with serverside pagination, this field must be set for all selects.
+Otherwise, the client will make an initial call to the server to populate the dropdown list with data.
+* default: `undefined`

 ### Icons
 * clear: 'glyphicon-trash icon-clear'